McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/4_Sources/README.md

 The default Undulator model is well suited to model a photon source [Ref: K.J.
 Kim, AIP, conf. proc., 184, 1989. doi:10.1063/1.38046](https://pubs.aip.org/aip/acp/article/184/1/565/788822/Characteristics-of-synchrotron-radiation).

-Currently, there exist a set of undulator use in the McXtrace examples.
+Currently, there exists a set of undulator uses in the McXtrace examples.

 Undulators | parameters
 -----------|-----------